TanitPrime/BrightPath/README.md

 basically a yelp.

-its a business discovery review form.
+its a business discovery croud-sourced review form.

 make an account and you can create and edit articles. browse articles by category and checkout their placement powered by google maps.